Tarot is a fascinating deck of 78 symbolic picture cards, but it’s also far more than that. Tarot acts as a key that:

 Learning tarot is a wonderfully eye-opening and mind-expanding process.
 As you gain experience hearing and trusting your intuition, you’ll access more of the heart-based wisdom you possess deep inside of you.
 You’ll learn more about yourself and life than you ever thought possible, all by learning a deck of cards!

-The process of learning never ends.
-Tarot changes and evolves as you do, always holding up a mirror for your soul to see and understand.
-It provides a lifetime of access to the truth, wisdom, and love you have within yourself.
+The process of learning tarot never ends.
+It changes and evolves as you do, always revealing deeper truth like a mirror of the soul.
+It provides lifetime access to the gifts you possess within yourself.

 The tarot awakenings easy keyword guide

-Please help yourself to this easy-to-use guide to the meanings of each tarot card.
-It works well with most decks, especially those influenced by the Rider Waite Smith.
-Keep it nearby as you work with the cards and allow your intuition to flow.
+You’re welcome to download this easy-to-use guide with basic meanings of each tarot card.
+It works well with most decks, especially those in the Rider Waite Smith tradition.
+Use it to supplement the instruction book that came with your deck.